rebelsky/sams-assorted-musings-reflections/scheduling-fall-terms-2020-06-25.md

 tomorrow.
 We need to indicate which term each fall course goes in (Fall 1 or Fall 2), what structure we want for the class (5x65, 4x85, 3x110, 2x170), and what time of day we want to offer the course (Morning, Afternoon, or Evening).
-I seem to recall that we5 are now using "Block" for that later concept.
+I seem to recall that we are now using "Block" for that later concept.
 The particular times for each course will be determined once those schedules are in.